NeerajC-K/DSP-EmotionDetection/README.md

 # DSP-EmotionDetection
-TFID.ipynb contains code for Emotion detection using TFIDF, it refers to classes DataClean.py and replacers.py for Datapreprocessing and Data Modelling
+TFID.ipynb contains code for Emotion detection using TF-IDF, it refers to classes DataClean.py and replacers.py for Datapreprocessing and Data Modelling

 CNNModel.ipynb contains code for Emotion Detection using Word2Vec and CNN, it refers to classes DataClean.py and replacers.py for Datapreprocessing